 - Administrative management frameworks/suites for hypervisors/containers

-- Embedded virtualization management technology (e.g., live migration)
+- Embedded virtualization management technology (such as live migration)

-Open-Source Communities (e.g., Xen and KVM Hypervisors) Versus Vendor-Embedded OSS Business Models
+Open-Source Communities (Such as Xen and KVM Hypervisors) Versus Vendor-Embedded OSS Business Models

-The x86 server virtualization infrastructure Magic Quadrant includes only commercial vendor-based offerings, and not individual positions and evaluations for OSS projects, such as KVM and Xen.
-The omission of Xen and KVM as OSS projects follows the same decision used in the 2011 Magic Quadrant (see "Magic Quadrant for x86 Server Virtualization Infrastructure").
+The x86 server virtualization infrastructure Magic Quadrant includes only commercial vendor-based offerings, and not individual positions and evaluations for OSS projects, such as Xen or KVM.
+The omission of Xen and KVM as OSS projects follows the same decision used in previous Magic Quadrants (see "Magic Quadrant for x86 Server Virtualization Infrastructure").
 Open-source projects would be penalized in the Magic Quadrant as a consequence of being a community-sponsored development, compared with the specific financial and marketing goals of vendors using the same underlying technology.
-Nevertheless, they are represented within commercial vendor offerings such as Citrix (Xen), Oracle VM (Xen), Red Hat (KVM) and Parallels (OpenVZ).
+Nevertheless, they are represented within commercial vendor offerings, such as Citrix (Xen), Oracle VM (Xen), Red Hat (KVM) and Parallels (OpenVZ).
 Another such example is Joyent (see below), which was not included in this year's Magic Quadrant positioning due to a limited worldwide presence, but whose container (zone) strategy relies on the open-source project SmartOS.

-External service providers (ESPs), startups and entrepreneurs who have the necessary in-house skills can use open source to develop, test, configure, build and maintain their own environments.
-Cloud services providers (such as Amazon and Google) are more likely to have the technical skills and shave margins in their services and product offerings to keep costs low, and they will likely develop and deploy their automation tools on a license-free OSS version of the hypervisor (e.g., Amazon and Google).
+External service providers, startups and entrepreneurs who have the necessary in-house skills can use open source to develop, test, configure, build and maintain their own environments.
+Cloud services providers (such as Amazon and Google) are more likely to have the technical skills and shave margins in their services and product offerings to keep costs low, and they will likely develop and deploy their automation tools on a license-free OSS version of the hypervisor.

 We evaluated technology providers on the quality and efficacy of the processes, systems, methods and procedures that enable IT provider performance to be competitive, efficient and effective, and to positively affect revenue, retention and reputation.
 Ultimately, technology providers are judged on their ability and success in capitalizing on their vision.